Learn about the most recent updates on the treatment and management of individuals at risk for kidney cancer including the latest research.

 Read about the purpose of genetic counseling and find a genetic counselor in your area.

-Beginning Spring 2021 on Zoom, this program is designed for individuals without a cancer diagnosis but who carry a genetic variant putting them at higher risk for cancer.
+January 2022 on Zoom, this program is designed for individuals without a cancer diagnosis but who carry a genetic variant putting them at higher risk for cancer.
 The program will provide critical tools to help individuals cope with the experience of being identified to be at high genetic risk for cancer.
 Learn more here.

 New breast screening recommendations related to the BARD1 gene and breast cancer risk